kernkonzept/virtio-net/doc/usage.md

   Default: `256`

+* `-d <cap_name>`, `--register-ds <cap_name>`

+  Register a trusted dataspace capability.
+If this option is used, it is not possible to communicate with the server via dataspaces other than the registered ones.

+  Can be used multiple times.

+  Name of a provided capability that adheres to the dataspace protocol.

 ## Building and Configuration

 The virtual network p2p server can be built using the L4Re build system by